RD/IRW 115 Information Literacy Project: Choose a Topic

 Almost any broad topic you find interesting will work for starting your research.
 As part of the research process, you will explore this broad topic and find a focused issue within that topic that will work well for your academic research project.
 Examples:

-Broad topic: music
+Broad topic: artificial intelligence

 Broad topic: vegetarianism